amythical/ffmpeg-libav-book/FFMPEG Libav Book.md

 *
 # Motivation
 April 2024
-I am not new to FFMPEG, but new using the libav C libraries.
-The documentation is great but it doesn't explain concepts to a newbie. https://github.com/leandromoreira/ffmpeg-libav-tutorial is an excellent resource.
+I am not new to FFMPEG as a tool, but I am new to using ffmpeg as a developer with its libav C libraries.
+The documentation is good as an API doc, but it doesn't explain concepts to a newbie.
+The examples too don't run on all files out of the box.
+I was stumped
+https://github.com/leandromoreira/ffmpeg-libav-tutorial
+is an excellent resource.
 It helped me understand the concepts and use of the data structures in libav.
 Still I had my own path and I found myself struggling to put together the code needed for the functionality I wanted to create.